SqueezyDough/browser-technologies-1920/README.md

 <img width="750" alt="f79cfc3cf42a0365edf40fe83aecb897" src="https://user-images.githubusercontent.com/33430653/76962825-39ee2600-6920-11ea-9637-da659c125273.png">

 #### Return PIN
 The return PIN is a identifier to store form progression.
-The data is stored in a JSON file in local storage and on the server as a fallback.

 ##### No storage
 The START page checks whether the user has local storage enables and JS enabled or not.
 I so it looks for a return pin.
 The user can provide this is 3 different ways.